What’s up?

 ‘Maquette’ draft for stairs loop

 On that thought, the stairs loop above I made for my Substack page.
 I drew it in Illustrator first where I created a kind of ‘maquette’ loop then drew it again in Adobe Fresco using a trad painting approach to give it some life.
-I realise it isn’t very summery but it is current, so thought I’d share to show what I’m up to.

 Enjoy the sun!